School and Home

-In the belief that education should be a shared enterprise, we greatly welcome and encourage the close involvement of parents with the school - with all aspects of their son's work, activities, and progress at the school, and also with the corporate life of the school in a wider context.
+In the belief that education should be a shared enterprise, we greatly welcome and encourage the close involvement of parents with the school – in all aspects of their son's work, activities and progress at the school, and also with the corporate life of the school in a wider context.

 The immediate and main link between school and home is a boy's Housemaster.
-Most parents establish a close and friendly relation with their son's Housemaster early on (often before their son joins the school), and it is hoped that parents will always feel free to contact the Housemaster by telephone or mail if there is any matter they would like to discuss with him.
+Most parents establish a close and friendly relation with their son's Housemaster early on (often before their son joins the school) and it is hoped that parents will always feel free to contact the Housemaster by telephone or e-mail if there is any matter they would like to discuss with him.

 The Housemaster likewise will contact a boy's parents if there is any cause for concern or need for consultation.
 When important choices have to be made (of GCSE subjects, Sixth Form subjects, universities and courses) booklets giving full details of the options and procedures are sent to parents well in advance.

 At an appropriate stage of every year, the parents of boys in each year group are invited to spend an evening at the school to meet all members of staff who teach their sons.
 Full reports are written on every boy each term, and sent to parents shortly after the end of term together with a letter from the Headmaster.